NVIDIA/TensorRT/samples/python/end_to_end_tensorflow_mnist/README.md

     pip3 install --no-cache-dir --extra-index-url https://pypi.ngc.nvidia.com graphsurgeon
     ```

+4. The MNIST dataset can be found under the data directory (usually `/usr/src/tensorrt/data/mnist`) if using the TensorRT containers.
+It is also bundled along with the [TensorRT tarball](https://developer.nvidia.com/nvidia-tensorrt-download).

-4. Convert the `.pb` file to `.uff` using the convert-to-uff utility:
+5. Convert the `.pb` file to `.uff` using the convert-to-uff utility:
     ```bash
     convert-to-uff models/lenet5.pb
     ```